-Online Sex Therapy & Couples Counseling in Virginia.
+Online Couples Counseling & Sex Therapy in Virginia.

 Feeling like roommates instead of partners?
 Couples therapy can change that.
 Improve your relationship with yourself, your partner, and your sexuality.

-From emotional disconnect, desire discrepancy or sexual dysfunction, to communication breakdowns, trust issues, or life transitions, and the stuff that’s hard to talk about with a therapist who doesn’t get it.
-You’ve come to the right place.
+Whatever you’re dealing with as a couple or struggling with as an individual, you don’t have to figure it out alone.
+From emotional disconnect, desire discrepancy or sexual dysfunction, to communication breakdowns or trust issues, and the stuff that’s just hard to talk about with a therapist who doesn’t get it.
+I welcome all identities, orientations, and relational structures.
+Whoever you are, however you show up, you’ve come to the right place.

 Services available in Virginia